curtmorgan3/quest-bound-docs/docs/attributes/automating-sheets.md

 ![img](./img/controls.png)

 :::caution
-Make sure the use the right component for the attribute type!
+Make sure to use the right component for the attribute type!

 Boolean attributes may only be assigned to checkboxes.
 Number and text attributes should have the correct corresponding input type.
 :::